 There are several different types of carpenter square available and each has its own uses, advantages and disadvantages.
 I own a few different types some I use more often than others, but all are equally useful when called upon.

-To check my squares are giving a true 90° angle I use them to mark a line on a scrap piece of timber.
+To check your squares are giving a true 90° angle mark a line on a scrap piece of timber.
 Then, flip the square over and check it with the other side.
 If it doesn't line up, it's out - bin it!
-Adjustable tools like the combination square are more likely to give a false reading than fixed blade tools.
-It's why spending a little extra on a decent square is important, cheap ones don't last very long.
+Adjustable tools like the combination square are more likely to give a false reading than fixed blade tools but a god quality one will stay true for longer.
+It's why spending a little extra on a decent square is important, cheap ones really don't last very long.

 The adjustable ruler can also be used for measuring the depth of mortices or similar areas by placing the square stock of the square onto the face of the timber and sliding the ruler into the mortice until it stops.
 Tighten the thumb screw and check the measurement (I use this method when chopping in mortice locks to check the depth).

 You can also set the ruler to mark parallel lines along materials.

 The Forge Steel Rafter Square I use (based on the original Swanson Speed Square) is really handy for lots of jobs but primarily roofing carpentry including hip rafters.

 It can be used as a try square too, and also a guide when using a circular saw to cut timber perfectly square, quickly.
 Because it's made of one piece of metal it's much less likely to become untrue if dropped or just over time and use.
 The speed square is smaller than the framing square and so more portable (fits in your pouch).